-If you have extra time in Cusco, visiting Kinsa Cocha and Pisac’s three lakes is a perfect day trip because they are so amazing and easy to get to.
+If you have extra time in Cusco, visiting Kinsa Cocha which are Pisac’s three lakes is a perfect day trip because they are so amazing and easy to get to.

-This is a unique and totally off the tourist radar, which means that even though you visited in the high season, you will be the only ones enjoying all the amazing views
+This is a unique hike and totally off the tourist radar; which means that even though you are visiting Cusco in the high season, you will be the only ones enjoying all the amazing views

 Another perk of visiting the Kinsa Cocha lakes is that you can get dropped off by a taxi right at the first one, which means you can hike as much or as little as you want and still get great views.
-They also lie in a valley, so the trek is flat and can be easily accomplished by all ages and experience levels.
+They lie in a valley, so the trek is flat and can be easily accomplished by all ages and experience levels.

-Sound like a trek you might be interested in?
-So, we have the best information for you here, So, keep reading to learn exactly how to hike to Kinsa Cocha and see Pisac’s three lakes.
+If this sounds like a trek you might be interested in; we have the best information here for you.
+So, keep reading to learn exactly how to hike to Kinsa Cocha and enjoy Pisac’s three lakes.

 Pisac is a tourist town in the Sacred Valley, so getting to the starting point of Pisac’s three lakes hike is easy.